 Who are we?

 We are a functioning network of Social Work Faculties/Departments under the scheme of Erasmus Life Long Learning program of the European Union (higher educational institutions) which was founded in 1998 during two international conferences held in Jena (G) and Groningen (NL) by universities of Groningen, Jena, Emden, Odense and Porsgrunn (see history of Socnet98).
-In the meantime the network includes the following partners:
+In the meantime the network includes the following partners (see also our EU-internetsite):

 - Bournemouth University, Faculty of Social Sciences and Social Work (England)